ThoughtWorks-SEA/developer-training/docs/frontend/react-hooks.md

 It is important to note that **React relies on the order in which Hooks are called**.
 See [explanation](https://reactjs.org/docs/hooks-rules.html#explanation).

-0. Always use Hooks at the top level of your React function.
-Don’t call Hooks inside loops, conditions, or nested functions.
+1. Only call Hooks at the top level of your React function.
+Don't call Hooks inside loops, conditions, or nested functions.
-1. Only call Hooks from React functions.
-Don’t call Hooks from regular JavaScript functions
+1. Only call Hooks from React function components.
+Don't call Hooks from regular JavaScript functions.

 To ensure these rules are enforced, configure [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks).